 “I noted I was anxious earlier about my test at the end of the week.
 To reduce my anxiety, I will study for my test during the next half hour.
 Hopefully, I will feel better after I studied some.
 At least I won’t be worrying about it!”.

 By completing an action, we have to take our minds off of what is distressing us.
-In truth, grounding is about noting distress, then making a plan to combat it in the moment.
+In truth, grounding is about noting distress, then making a plan to combat it.
 By taking action, worry has no power and no place in your mind.
-This can be the same for any negative emotion.
+Grounding works the same for any negative emotion.

 You can reach me at my website or call me directly at 832-559-3520 if you have any questions.
 Thank You!